JuliaBurzawa/git-lab/README.md

-To jest plik README
+To jest plik README.

-To jest nowa funkcjonalność
+To jest nowa funkcjonalność.